The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 Let us be honest, there are many foods that we know we should eat but for one reason or another our taste buds do not hanker after them; enter the mojos.

-In the main they use garlic, olive oil and either lemon juice or white wine vinegar.
-In the case of mojo de aguacate, they add some avocado fat.
+In the main they use garlic and olive oil; and either lemon juice or white wine vinegar.
+In the case of mojo de aguacate, they add some of the health benefits of avocado fat.
 It is simply divine with a perhaps dull green salad but you can enjoy it on the side with any dish.

 I like the stick blender because it is easier to clean but you could use a food processor.
 Add a bit of chili if you like it spicy.